-This Beer Battered Halibut is made with white fish, flour, garlic powder, chili powder, egg, beer and fried in oil.
+This Beer Battered Fish Recipe is made with white fish, flour, garlic powder, chili powder, egg, beer and fried in oil.

 If you love this recipe, feel free to try my Seafood Boil Bag or my Peruvian Ceviche.